Hopf bimodules for bialgebroids: Hopf modules, Hopf bimodules, and Hopf-Galois comodules

 for $x \in X, y \in Y$, $u \in U$.
 Then observe that a Hopf bimodule $M$ is, in particular, a bicomodule~with right and left coactions $\rho_M \colon M \to M \times_A U$ and $\gl_M \colon M \to U \times_A M$ as in Definitions \ref{genzano} \& \ref{frascati}.
 Hence, the four conditions \eqref{accedi1}--\eqref{accedi4} for a Hopf bimodule over $U$ can be rewritten the following way:

 This proves (or rather tautologically states) the following:

-\begin{prop} In a Hopf bimodule, the left and right $U$-coactions are left and right $U$-linear.
-Said fancier, a Hopf bimodule is a $U$-bicomodule in the category ${}_U -.5pt \cM_U$ of $U$-bimodules. \end{prop}
+\begin{prop} In a Hopf bimodule, the left and right $U$-actions are left and right $U$-colinear.
+Said fancier, a Hopf bimodule is a $U$-bimodule in the monoidal category $\big({}^U -3pt\cM^U, \otimes_{\Ae}, \Ae\big)$ of $U$-bicomodules. \end{prop}

-\begin{rem} Observe that in the bialgebroid setting it does not seem to be possible to prove (or to define for that matter) that the left and right $U$-actions are left and right $U$-colinear, {\em i.e.}, that a Hopf bimodule is a $U$-bimodule in the category ${}^U -3pt\cM^U$ of $U$-bicomodules, as is the case for Hopf bimodules in the bialgebra case. \end{rem}
+\begin{rem} In striking contrast to the bialgebra case, although Eqs.~\eqref{sunshine1} \& \eqref{sunshine2} equally express left and right $U$-linearity of the left and right $U$-coactions, this cannot be reformulated by stating that a Hopf bimodule is a $U$-bicomodule in the category ${}_U -1pt\cM_U$ of $U$-bimodules, the problem being that the latter is, in general, not monoidal. \end{rem}

 With Definition \ref{tetra} above, it is quite straightforward to prove that the category ${}_U^{\mkern 2mu U}\mkern -1mu\cM^U_U$ of tet\-ra\-modules is equivalent to the category $\ydu$ of right-left YD modules (or the category $\yd$ of left-left YD modules) as in the Hopf algebra case \cite{Schau:HMAYDM}.
 This will be the content~of~\S\ref{tetrayd}.